ashish20013/KanBan-Project/README.md

 1. Clone this repository to your local machine
 2. Run npm install to install all dependencies
 3. Run npm run dev to start the development server
-4. Open https://kanban-lmqs.onrender.com in your browser to view the application
+4. Open thisiskanbanprojects.netlify.app in your browser to view the application
-5. Open http://localhost:5173/ in your browser to view the application
+5. Open http://localhost:3000/ in your browser to view the application

 ## Collaborators